-In a round-up of some of top Africa news stories for the week of June 13, my colleague, Gellilla Gebre-Michael, reported about the unveiling of an e-passport by the AU.
-During the AU summit in Kigali, Rwanda later this month, the organization plans to issue the passport to AU diplomats, heads of state and permanent representatives based in the A.U.’s headquarters in Addis Ababa, Ethiopia.
+In a round-up of some of the top African news stories for the week of June 13, my colleague, Gellilla Gebre-Michael, reported about the unveiling of an e-passport by the AU.
+During the AU summit in Kigali, Rwanda later this month, the organization plans to issue the passport to AU diplomats, heads of state, and permanent representatives based in the A.U.’s headquarters in Addis Ababa, Ethiopia.

 The AU e-passport faces challenges, however, its plan is the opposite of Brexit, the move by the United Kingdom to exit the EU, according to Anne Fruge, writing in the Washington Post.

 The point seems to be that while the EU faces disintegration, the African continent is going in the other direction, with greater integration.